SigmaNight/basiliskLLM/README.md

 ### Available Assets for Each Release

 - **Setup for Windows x64**: Traditional installer for 64-bit Windows systems.
+Suitable if you prefer a standard installation.
 - **Setup for Windows x86**: Traditional installer for 32-bit Windows systems.
-- **Portable Version for Windows x64**: No installation required, just extract and run `basilisk.exe`.
+- **Portable Version for Windows x64**: No installation needed, just extract and run `basilisk.exe`.
+Ideal for users who prefer not to install software.
-- **Portable Version for Windows x86**: No installation required, just extract and run `basilisk.exe`.
+- **Portable Version for Windows x86**: No installation needed, just extract and run `basilisk.exe`.

 ### Installation Using the Setup Installer